 English, German: (Tue, Thurs.)
 13:30-16:00

-The list of Human Rights Counseling Center for Foreigners in other cities.
+List of Human Rights Counseling Centers for Foreigners in other cities.

 There are JFBA(Japan Federation of Bar Association) counseling centers in each prefecture.
 There are some centers with interpreters for foreign visitors, but we advise you to go with a friend who understand Japanese well.